schartrand77/mkw2/README.md

 - Customize the sender via `RECEIPT_FROM_EMAIL` and optional `RECEIPT_REPLY_TO_EMAIL`.
 - Docker Compose now passes these env vars through automatically, so drop them into your `.env` file (or compose overrides) and restart the `web` service.
 - New registrations stay blocked from login until they click the verification link; email changes also send the same confirmation flow.
+- The signup screen offers a "Resend verification email" action if the user didn't receive the first link, which calls `POST /api/register/resend`.

 Admin Account
 - Configure in env: `ADMIN_EMAIL`, `ADMIN_PASSWORD`, `ADMIN_NAME` (optional)